jayvyer/UTH-Arrays/README.md

 # UTH-Arrays
-My implementation of arrays and doubly linked arrays using only classes and pointers.
+My under the hood implementation of arrays and doubly linked arrays using only classes and pointers.